Local newspapers are a valuable resource for local and family history research as they record events as they happened.

-Newspapers covering all Oxfordshire towns and their surrounding areas are held mainly on microfilm at Oxfordshire History Centre.
+A list of newspapers covering all Oxfordshire towns and their surrounding areas held at Oxfordshire History Centre is available to download.
 A list of their titles and dates (pdf format, 276Kb).
+Titles are mainly held on microfilm.

 - 19th Century British Newspapers - a fully text searchable of 71 national and regional British and Irish newspapers, 1800 - 1900, including Jackson’s Oxford Journal.